redis/redis-doc/topics/sentinel.md

 Similarly you don't need to configure what is the list of the slaves attached to a master, as Sentinel will auto discover this list querying Redis.

-* Every Sentinel publishes a message to every monitored master and slave Pub/Sub channel `__sentinel__:hello`, every two seconds, announcing its presence with ip, port, runid.
+* Every Sentinel publishes a message to every monitored master and slave Pub/Sub channel `__sentinel__:hello`, every two seconds, announcing its presence with IP, port, runid.
 * Every Sentinel is subscribed to the Pub/Sub channel `__sentinel__:hello` of every master and slave, looking for unknown sentinels.
 When new sentinels are detected, they are added as sentinels of this master.
 * Hello messages also include the full current configuration of the master.
 If another Sentinel has a configuration for a given master that is older than the one received, it updates to the new configuration immediately.
-* Before adding a new sentinel to a master a Sentinel always checks if there is already a sentinel with the same runid or the same address (ip and port pair).
+* Before adding a new sentinel to a master a Sentinel always checks if there is already a sentinel with the same runid or the same address (IP and port pair).
 In that case all the matching sentinels are removed, and the new added.

 Consistency under partitions
 ---